-Drug Possession and Distribution Law Firm in Jacksonville and Orange Park
+Drug Possession and Distribution Law Firm in Jacksonville, Orange Park and Daytona Beach

 Being convicted of a drug crime, whether possession, transport, or sale, can have long-ranging consequences.
 These may range from the suspension or revocation of your driver’s license to serving time in jail or prison.
 Even after you’ve paid your debt to society, you may find it harder to get a job or even rent an apartment because of your prior conviction.